mmistakes/minimal-mistakes/_jobs/2020-07-10-ml-salmonella-postdoc-position.md

 * This position focuses on the development of applications for analysis of this data and the publication of software tools.
-A successful candidate will likely have some experience in version control, data structures, ML frameworks like Keras, Tensorflow, or PyTorch and proficiency in Python,
+A successful candidate will likely have some experience in version control, data structures, ML frameworks like Keras, Tensorflow, or PyTorch and proficiency in Python.
 * The applicant should have a good understanding of statistics.

 I recognize that each person